VEERESH069/E-commerce-for-project/README.md

 ## Milestone 22

 In this milestone I created an enpoint to recieve the data of the address from the frontend.
 I also used JWT to authenticate the process.

+Milestone 23
+In this milestone we: Create an placeorder button inside cart page and navigate to select address page when clicked.
+Create and select address page that will display all the available address and have an option to select one address.
+Write an backend endpoint that will send all the addresses of the user.
+Milestone 24
+In this milestone we: First we will display all the products we are ordering Next we will display the address user selected to deliver We will display the total value of the cart We will have an place order button at the bottom.
+Milestone 25
+created an endpoint that will receive the products, user, address details and get the mail of the user using that I will need to retrive the _id of the user.
+For each product the order will be different with same address. using order schema I created earlier I have stored the orders details in mongodb order collection.
+Milestone 26
+I have created an endpoint that will receive the user mail then I will get the mail of the user, using that I will then need to retrive the _id of the user Using that _id I will need to then get all the orders of that user after this I will Send all the users orders in the response.
+Milestone 27
+In this milestone we created a orderpage in the forntend and the component for displaying the order products with button to cancel the order.
+Using axios patch and array methods I have been able to remove the product from the database when the user clicks on the remove or cancel button in the orderhistory page. followed this guideline: You need to create an my-orders page You will send an get request to my-orders endpoint that we created in previous milestone.
+We will send user mail in to endpoint to get all the user orders Display all the user orders We will add my-orders page in navbar for better navigation.
+Milestone 28
+In this milestone, we implemented an order cancellation feature in the My Orders page.
+Users can now cancel their orders unless they have already been shipped or delivered.
+A Cancel Order button is added for each order, which is hidden if the order is already canceled.
+A backend endpoint has been created to handle order cancellations by receiving the order ID, retrieving the order, updating its status to "Canceled," and saving the changes.
+This milestone enhances the user experience by allowing flexibility in managing placed orders